Grade 1-D Diesel

 Naphthenic hydrocarbons

-Limited aromatics for cleaner combustion
+Limited aromatic compounds for cleaner burning

-Additives for lubricity, corrosion inhibition, and stability
+Trace additives for lubricity, corrosion inhibition, and stability

 Key Technical Properties